content-left-bg.png

 Reporting (other)

-2. By September 30 each year, Performance, Monitoring and Reporting, in collaboration with Information Technologies Branch, uploads a Next Step post-school destinations summary report to the website of schools providing senior secondary education that have five or more responses to the Year 12 Completers survey.
+1. By 30 September each year, PMR, in collaboration with Information Technologies Branch, uploads a Next Step post-school destinations summary report to the website of schools providing senior secondary education that have five or more responses to the Year 12 Completers survey.

 Definitions